lvtierne/data-structures-algorithms/docs/algorithms.md

-# Algorithms
+# Algorithms Documentation

-## Quicksort
+## QuickSort
-Quicksort is a divide-and-conquer algorithm.
-It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+QuickSort is a divide-and-conquer algorithm that selects a pivot element and partitions the array into two halves, recursively sorting the halves.

-### Steps:
-1. Choose a pivot element.
-2. Partition the array into sub-arrays.
-3. Recursively sort the sub-arrays.

-### Example:
+## MergeSort
+MergeSort is a divide-and-conquer algorithm that splits the array into two halves, recursively sorts them, and then merges the sorted halves.

+## Binary Search
+Binary Search is an efficient algorithm for finding an item in a sorted array by repeatedly dividing the search interval in half.